Delaware Moves to Decriminalize Public Cannabis Use

 January 11, 2026

-State Rep. Morrison emphasized the need to modernize Delaware's cannabis laws, noting that public consumption is often treated more harshly than warranted.
-"This bill not only reflects changing societal norms but also recognizes the reality that adults are using cannabis as legally permitted," Morrison stated.
+"This bill reflects changing societal norms and recognizes the reality that adults are using cannabis as legally permitted," Morrison said.

 Original Source